 Next, connect your Android smartphone to the computer using a USB cable.

-Note: Ensure that you have USB debugging enabled and allow USB debugging when the notification pops up on your phone.
+Note: Ensure that USB debugging is enabled and allow USB debugging when the notification pops up on your phone.

 Step 2.
 Select file types to back up

-The backup process will take a few minutes, so ensure you phone is connected during that time.
+The backup process will take a few minutes, so ensure your phone is connected during that time.